milosZed7/cards_game/README.md

 # cards_game
-Simple card games where the user should guess lower or higher card
+Simple cards game where the user should guess lower or higher card

 ## Authors
 - Milos Z.